Special Educational Needs Information Report

 and search for children’s speech and language therapy service or Call the main office at Sanderstead –

-020 8714 2594): We receive support from the Local Authority’s Speech and Language Therapy service that make assessments of individual children referred to them by the school, set targets, review progress, engage with parents, work with some children in a clinic outside school and support small group work in school.
-(Our attached Speech and Language Therapist is Angela Radatti).
+020 8714 2594): We receive support from the Local Authority’s Speech and Language Therapy service that makes assessments of individual children referred to them by the school, sets targets, reviews progress, engages with parents, works with some children in a clinic outside school and supports small group work in school.
+(Our attached Speech and Language Therapist is Eleri Morgan).

 - Virtual School for Children who are Looked After (email@example.com): This service oversees and monitors provision for children who are in care of the Local Authority